Psychiatric Service Dog for Autism Spectrum Disorder — ADA Guide

 Common autism PSD tasks include tethering, tactile interruption, safety behaviors, sensory overload response, and caregiver alerts — all of which must be specifically trained, not naturally occurring behaviors.

 Generally, ADA Title II covers public accommodations and government entities.
 Service dogs in public K-12 schools are governed by a combination of the ADA and IDEA.
-Michigan's MDCR enforces ADA compliance for public entities.
+State agencies enforce ADA compliance for public entities.

 Service dogs are protected under ADA Title II for public entities.
 Schools must evaluate accommodation requests individually.
-Contact the Michigan Department of Education for specific guidance.
+Contact your state's Department of Education for specific guidance.

-Is there an age requirement for having an autism PSD in Michigan?
+Is there an age requirement for having an autism Psychiatric Service Dog?

 No. There is no minimum age under the ADA for a handler to have a service dog.
 Minors with autism can have PSDs — the responsible adult (parent or guardian) manages the animal in public.